Nerfan/Challonge-Elo/README.md

 Authors: Jeremy Lefurge ([Nerfan](https://github.com/Nerfan)) and Scott Csefai ([swc19](https://github.com/swc19))

+## Dependencies

+The Python 3 modules `iso8601` and `xlsxwriter` are required.
+They can be obtained by simply running `pip3 install iso8601 xlsxwriter`.

 ## Usage

 1. Assuming that you already have Python 3.5 installed, the first step is to clone this repository.